sanxalp/ai-meeting-summarizer/README.md

 ## Deployment

-This application can be deployed to:
+This application has been deployed using Vercel.

-- Vercel
-- Netlify
-- Supabase Edge Functions
-- Any static hosting provider

 Make sure to set your environment variables in your deployment platform.